Turnitin Frequently Asked Questions (FAQs) for Students

 Q. What is GradeMark?

-• How to grade a Turnitin assignment in GradeMark
+- How to obtain grades in GradeMark

 Q. Why do I have to accept a Turnitin 'User Agreement' the first time I use Turnitin?